-- the creation of new courses or course materials developed by the candidate - the redesign of existing courses - evidence of innovation in teaching - evidence of ongoing efforts to refine and improve one's teaching, such as applying teaching workshop knowledge to course preparations - evidence of a wide range of courses taught - peer teaching evaluations - teaching awards and other forms of public recognition - directing or participating in independent student work (such as Senior Honor's theses, dissertations, and independent study courses) - accomplishments of current and former students. - Student and alumni achievement in regular interaction with students, beginning and ending classes on time, preparing and distributing an appropriate course syllabus for every class, and participation in curricular assessment and revision.
+- the creation of new courses or course materials developed by the candidate - the redesign of existing courses - evidence of innovation in teaching - evidence of ongoing efforts to refine and improve one's teaching, such as applying teaching workshop knowledge to course preparations - evidence of a wide range of courses taught - peer teaching evaluations - teaching awards and other forms of public recognition - directing or participating in independent student work (such as Senior Honor's theses, dissertations, and independent study courses) - accomplishments of current and former students. - Student and alumni achievement

+Candidates must demonstrate that they take teaching responsibilities seriously and are accessible, respectful, conscientious, fair, and professional in working with students.
+The demonstration of professional behavior will consist of teaching the assigned course load, teaching in response to School and/or unit needs, engaging in regular interaction with students, beginning and ending classes on time, preparing and distributing an appropriate course syllabus for every class, and participation in curricular assessment and revision.
 Although student evaluations often are the most widely cited measure of teaching effectiveness, SSGS recognizes that they are only part of a larger picture.
 Student evaluations will be considered within the context of class size and level.
 Student evaluations may be affected by factors other than the quality of instruction and should be used in concert with other evidence of teaching quality cited above.
 In addition, candidates should display a willingness to teach in different formats (to team teach, to teach specific courses, to prepare new courses, or teach online) as appropriate to the faculty member's experience/expertise.